-When using a sigma delta converter with a high resolution (such as the USB-DUX sigma) you can do the highpass filtering and second stage amplification in software.
-This excellent application note describes how it can be done using a minimal amount of analogue components.
-Our ready made bio amp 'Attys' also uses this approach where the highpass filtering is done by a digital filter in the application software.
+When using a sigma delta converter with a high resolution you can do the highpass filtering and second stage amplification in software.
+This excellent application note describes it in detail.
+Our ready made bio amp 'Attys' also uses this approach.

 For those who are too scared of a soldering iron… We've made a fully tested and CE marked bioamp which is called "ATTYS".
 Vasso Georgiadou, our main presenter explains how it works (and why it's called Attys):